1. Homeowners

 • Freezing of household systems

-• Sudden and accidental damage to electrical currents
+• Sudden and accidental damage from electrical currents

-This is the most common type of home insurance policy because it provides coverage for several different areas:
+This is the most common type of home insurance policy because it covers:

 • Other structures on the property